 Another important aspect without which a movie is not complete is the truth test.
 How the movie is perceived, what does it makes people feel and how true is it to the message or idea the filmmaker wants to convey.
 This is a test of how good all other elements of film go with each other and also marketing.
 An movie released without taking this aspect into account is an still an incomplete movie bound to flop.
 This is what you call a premature release.
 This step includes countless rewrites of script before shooting and limited releases for test audience during and after that may lead to some re-shoots.
 It’s like the experimentation and conclusion phase of the scientific method.

 Here are a few of many good film-education channels that you can follow if you want to understand movies better.
-First of all the three essentials, Lessons from the Screenplay, Every Frame a Painting and Cinefix (their movie lists), then Film Courage, TheFilmGuy also HoustonProduction has some good videos, NerdWriter1 although he covers many other topics other than film too, CrashCourse Film History, and finally Rocket Jump Film School if you want to know what goes behind the scenes and how it’s done.
+First of all the essentials, Lessons from the Screenplay, Every Frame a Painting, WiseCrack and Cinefix (their movie lists), then Film Courage, Ryan Hollinger is good and NerdWriter1 although he covers many other topics other than film too, then TheFilmGuy also HoustonProduction has some good videos, Cracked for the harsh truths or over criticism, CrashCourse for Film History, and finally Rocket Jump Film School if you want to know what goes behind the scenes and how it’s done.
 Twitter me if you know any other good movie making/film education related channels I need to be following.
 Laters 🙂